Classes and Attendance Policy

 In accordance with Marywood’s HyBridge Education Model, explained above, students are expected to attend on-campus, face-to-face enrichment activities, unless their circumstances qualify for a waiver.
 Students may seek a waiver for medical reasons either at the start of the semester or whenever a situation arises necessitating such a waiver.
 Any student pursuing remote-only learning must complete the online Attendance Notification Form.

 If the campus closes by government order because of a COVID-19 outbreak at any point in the semester, all on-campus, face-to-face enrichment activities will cease, and waivers will be unnecessary.

-The student will attend Marywood only as an online student for the Fall 2020 semester.
+The student will attend Marywood only as an online student for the Spring 2021 semester.